GaneshBachalakuri/Ai-Powered-Customer-Retention-Prediction-System/README.md

 ### 6. Outlier Treatment

-Identified anomalous observations using statistical techniques such as IQR and Z-score analysis.
+Performed statistical analysis to detect extreme observations using methods such as interquartile range and Z-score evaluation.
-Applied capping, transformation, or removal strategies based on the severity and business relevance of extreme values.
+Applied appropriate mitigation techniques, including capping and controlled transformation, based on business and analytical relevance.
-This process improved model robustness, minimized distortion in feature distributions, and enhanced overall predictive stability.
+This improved distribution consistency, reduced model sensitivity to anomalies, and enhanced predictive reliability.

 Winsorization (Gaussian capping) is applied to control extreme values.